-Pregnancy: During early pregnancy, your breasts may feel sore, sensitive, or tender to the touch.
+Pregnancy: Your breasts during early pregnancy may feel sore, sensitive, or tender to the touch.
 They may also feel fuller and heavier.
-This tenderness and swelling will usually happen 1 to 2 weeks after you conceive, and it can last for a while as your progesterone levels rise due to your pregnancy.
+This tenderness and swelling will usually happen one to two weeks after you conceive, and it can last for a while as your progesterone levels rise due to your pregnancy.

 PMS: You generally won’t have bleeding or spotting if it’s PMS.
 When you have your period, the flow is noticeably heavier and can last up to a week.

-Pregnancy: One of the first signs of pregnancy is light vaginal bleeding or spotting that’s usually pink or dark brown.
+Pregnancy: For some, one of the first signs of pregnancy is light vaginal bleeding or spotting that’s usually pink or dark brown.
 This typically happens 10 to 14 days after conception and is usually not enough to fill pads or tampons.
-The spotting typically lasts for just a few days, so it’s shorter than a normal period.
+The spotting typically lasts for just a day or two, so it’s shorter than a normal period.

 PMS: Tiredness or fatigue is common during PMS, as is trouble sleeping.
 These symptoms should go away when your period starts.
 Getting some exercise can help improve your sleep and lessen your fatigue.

 Pregnancy: Morning sickness is one of the most classic and clear signs you’re pregnant.
 Bouts of nausea often begin a month after you get pregnant.
 Vomiting may or may not accompany the nausea.
 Despite the name, morning sickness can occur at any time of the day.
-Not all women experience morning sickness, however.
+However, not all women experience morning sickness.